Philip II of Spain: After Mary I's death

 Upon Mary's death, the throne went to Elizabeth I. Philip had no wish to sever his tie with England, and had sent a proposal of marriage to Elizabeth.
 However, she delayed in answering, and in that time learned Philip was also considering a Valois alliance.
 Elizabeth I was the Protestant daughter of Henry VIII and Anne Boleyn.
 This union was deemed illegitimate by English Catholics, who disputed the validity of both the annulment of Henry's marriage to Catherine of Aragon and of his subsequent marriage to Boleyn, and hence claimed that Mary, Queen of Scots, the Catholic great-granddaughter of Henry VII, was the rightful monarch.

 For many years Philip maintained peace with England, and even defended Elizabeth from the Pope's threat of excommunication.
 This was a measure taken to preserve a European balance of power.
 Ultimately, Elizabeth allied England with the Protestant rebels in the Netherlands.
-Further, English ships began a policy of piracy against Spanish trade and threatened to plunder the great Spanish treasure ships coming from the New World.
-English ships went so far as to attack a Spanish port.
-The last straw for Philip was the Treaty of Nonsuch signed by Elizabeth in 1585 – promising troops and supplies to the rebels.
+Further, English ships began a policy of privateering against Spain's merchant shipping and started threatening the Spanish treasure ships coming from the New World.
+In one instance, English ships attacked a Spanish port.
+The last straw for Philip was the Treaty of Nonsuch signed by Elizabeth in 1585—promising troops and supplies to the anti-Spanish rebels in the Netherlands.
 Although it can be argued this English action was the result of Philip's Treaty of Joinville with the Catholic League of France, Philip considered it an act of war by England.